AdaCore/spark2014/docs/lrm/source/introduction.rst

 some of these aspects if they are not present.
 A tool may synthesize more aspects than the minimum required (see :ref:`verific_modes`).
 An equivalent pragma is available for each of the new aspects but these are not covered explicitly in the language rules either.
+The pragmas used by |SPARK| are documented in :ref:`language_defined_pragmas`.

 Readers interested in how SPARK 2005 constructs and idioms map into
 |SPARK| should consult the appendix :ref:`mapping-spec-label`.